c-neto/carlosneto.dev/_sources/blog/2026/2026-07-15-vim-kubernetes-exams.md.txt

 :w !sudo tee %
 ```

-`:w` normally saves the buffer to a file.
+The `:w` normally saves the buffer to a file.
 When followed by `!`, it sends the buffer's content to an external command's standard input (STDIN) instead of writing to the file directly.

 ## Learn More